Dimkela01/buggy-python-agent/README.md

 ## Final Results

+- Mini validation slice (20 problems): 8 / 20 solved, saved with the same JSON schema
-Evaluating HumanEvalFix tasks #20–#139 (120 examples), the agent solved 32 of 120 cases (pass@1 = 0.267); the full run is logged in results_final.json, and the script prints the same summary when rerun.
-On a 20-problem mini validation slice we reached 8/20, also stored in the same format.
-This benchmark remains tough—many prompts demand nuanced reasoning and multi-step edits—and our lightweight model, even with heavy instruction tuning in the prompt, lacks the capacity to close that gap, so richer models or stronger tool-aided workflows should net higher scores
+- **HumanEvalFix** tasks #20–#140: 32 / 120 solved → pass@1 = 0.267 (see results_final.json; rerunning python eval_pass1_test.py prints the same summary)
+- Note: This subset is still demanding—many prompts require multi-stage reasoning—and our lightweight model, even with intensive prompt instruction, lacks the capacity to close the gap, so stronger models or more capable tool-aided workflows would likely score higher

 ### Customization